<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Get more info about our program by chatting with an ILP representative

 The entire site is impressive: the buildings are put together so expertly (without mortar, I might add) that you can’t fit a piece of paper through the seams.
-The complexes house a famous irrigation system, agricultural plots and places for all the residents of the area, all looked over by that iconic peak, named Huayna Picchu.
+The entire complex is made up of a famous irrigation system, agricultural plots, and homes for all the residents of the area.

 ILP Adventure - Google Maps of Peru